weilidai2001/mb-cms/README.md

 ## Webapp

 The Web App is viewable at http://localhost:3000/.
+Tests can be run with `npm run test`.

 ## Product Listing API

 The Product Listing API is viewable at http://localhost:3001/api/products.
+Tests can be run with `npm run test`.

 ## CMS